versusvirus-detect-the-undetected/dtu/README.md

 # DTU (detect the undetected) - Covid19Clue API message specification

 An application programming interface (API) message specification for covid19 diagnostic data.
 Enables to re-connect all kinds of disparate third-party covid19 apps safely and securely, to exchange pseudonymous diagnostic profile data.
-Moreover, this message API specification defines also the messages allowing to officially authorize and authenticate a wide range of re-connected covid19 apps as trusted apps.
-This can  be achieved by national and international official public health organizations such as e.g. the Swiss Federal Public Health Office or the World Health Organization.
+Moreover, this API message specification defines also message formats to allow to officially authorize and authenticate a wide range of re-connected covid19 apps as trusted apps.
+This could be achieved by national and international official public health organizations patronizing a future API and its infrastucture, such as e.g. the Swiss Federal Public Health Office or the U.S. CDC on a national level, and ultimately, the World Health Organization.

 The specified Covid19Clue API messages are in a JSON-like format, with comments and example data, thus cannot be used in code without modification - they serve for specification purposes only.
 For use in large-scale messaging systems, they must be adapted.